If you have entrepreneurial ambitions, discover the skills and characteristics you'll need to succeed

 How do entrepreneurs think of new ideas?

 Entrepreneurs' ideas often grow from their qualifications, skills, interests or personal circumstances, and are usually formed in response to an unmissable market opportunity.

 However, while all entrepreneurs require an inventive mind in order to identify trends and possibilities, not all entrepreneurs create completely new products.
 Similarly, a product's inventor may work alongside an entrepreneurial individual who can help to market their product and create a successful business.

 Five skills to succeed in business - creativity, knowledge, leadership, organisation and self-belief - are further discussed in is self-employment right for you?

-However, the differences between being an entrepreneur and a small business owner mean that entrepreneurs also need to be:
+However, the differences between being an entrepreneur and a small business owner mean that an entrepreneur also needs to be:

 - Decisive - Entrepreneurs are confident self-starters with the resilience to overcome any problems and the belief that they'll learn from any mistakes they make.

 - Flexible - Most entrepreneurs initially assume multiple functions within their business, in areas including sales, recruitment and product development.

 - Passionate - A genuine love for their product or service, not to mention their customers is essential.

 - Risk-taking - Prepared to take calculated risks, but never reckless ones, entrepreneurs characteristically sacrifice short-term income to maximise long-term gain.

 - Visionary - Entrepreneurs don't simply dream big.
 Their actions turn ideas into reality and they're savvy enough to identify future business opportunities.

 As well as possessing these entrepreneurial skills, you'll also need to be wise enough to ensure that any shortcomings that you possess are compensated for.
 This usually requires recruiting other individuals and the ability to attract external support.

 How do entrepreneurs finance new ventures?

 Even the smallest enterprise requires huge effort and dedication.
 Entrepreneurs often work extremely long hours initially, spending as much time on their plans as possible.